 Many varieties of lesser celandine are still sold as garden ornamentals, with flower color ranging from white to orange, and foliage ranging from green to bronze.
 While these plants may offer an enticing first burst of spring color, please do not bring them home with you.
 They are likely to go beyond any boundaries on your property and become invasive.

+Information on how to manage Lesser Celandine can be found here.
 Please be on the lookout for this plant, as it will be in bloom starting in early March.
 If you find it growing on your property or elsewhere, please contact the Weed Board at 360-715-7470.

 Weed Management Recommendations for: